AmirAli5/NumPy/README.md

 ![NumPy](https://pbs.twimg.com/media/FaeVx5TWQAMajwg?format=jpg&name=medium)

-In this repo, you'll learn about NumPy which basically a Python Library used for multidimensional array.
+In this repo, all about NumPy which basically a Python Library used for multidimensional array.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+NumPy was created in 2005 by Travis Oliphant.
+It is an open source project and you can use it freely.

-The Topic that are cover: <br>
+Topics that are covered: <br>

 0. Introduction of NumPy
 1. Create 1D and 2D metrics